EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 Returns True is the specified use has the given permission and False otherwise.
 Also returns False if the user does not exist.

-### kaithem.registry

-The kaithem registry is a persistance store for small amounts of configuration data.
-It does not get saved to disk until the server state is saved, or a configured autosave occurs.
-Use of this is deprecated.
-APIs remain as they were, for now.

-Use Python's configparse, YAML, or the kaithem.persist namespace in your own folder in the vardir instead.

-Kaithem.persist is suggested as it protects from unecessesarily rewriting a file.

-If you would like to only save when the user explicity uses global save, listen on the /system/save message topic.

-When you have dirty data, use kaithem.persist.unsaved to create a notification.

 ### kaithem.midi
 This namespace deals with MIDI.